multiplemonomials/Code-Delicious/content/Veggie Potage Ramen.md

 - baked tofu or fake meat of choice
 - shredded or chopped green onions (2-4)
 - sliced tomatoes (2 roma tomatoes)

+## Modifications
+To make this recipe gluten-free, use tamari instead of the chinese light soy sauce, and choose gluten-free noodles (e.g. rice noodles).
+Also be sure to verify that your fake chicken boullion of choice is gluten-free as I am told not all of them are.

 ## Directions: